 MLA launched a new online healthy soils hub in April 2021.
-More than

-10,470 people have visited the healthy soils hub

-727 soil resources
+More than in additional farm gate returns over the past financial year.

-were downloaded on the hub by 30 June 2021.
+10,470 people have visited the healthy soils hub 527 soil resources were downloaded on the hub by 30 June 2021.